TinyTanic/ElectronReactRedux-Boilerplate/README.md

 # ElectronReactRedux-Boilerplate
-A simple boilerplate for the Electron + React + Redux architecture
+A simple boilerplate for the Electron + React + Redux architecture.
+This boilerplate is intended to be used as a starting point for a new electron project for a developer with existing knowledge.

 ## How to set up the project